XamarinUniversity/build2018-labs/lab2/README.md

 > **Why not have two queries: one for Roots and one for Details?**
 >
-> We could certainly do that - and if some of the data was never referenced, or rarely used it might make sense to do exactly that.
-However, you have to balance the amount of data with the number of round trips to the server - each query does at _least_ two queries to ensure it got all the data.
+> You could certainly do that - and if some of the data was never referenced, or rarely used it might make sense and be more efficient.
+However, always remember to balance the amount of data with the number of round trips to the server.
+Each query does at _least_ two queries to ensure it got all the data as it pages in 50 record increments under the covers to improve responsiveness.
 >
 > In addition, maintaining multiple caches can get confusing and cause some data discrepancies - it complicates the design of the app and how it manages the data (e.g. think about updates to one cache but not pulling down the other).
 >
-> So we opted for simplicity here - as most apps should probably do.
+> So the team opted for simplicity here - as most apps should probably do.
 You can play with this design however and watch the network traffic with a tool like [Fiddler](https://www.telerik.com/fiddler) on the UWP version of the app to watch the traffic.

 ### Use the new support to pull data down

 1. Update the `GetRootsAsync` and `GetDetailsAsync` method to use the new `PullChangesAsync` to grab the latest copy of server-side data.
 Make sure you call this _after_ you initialize the table, but _before_ you do the actual query.

-> The cool thing here is that your queries to **messages** will all be done from the local cache now - that's why you didn't see any data before we pulled it down!
+> The cool thing here is that your queries to **messages** will all be done from the local cache now - that's why you didn't see any data before the app pulled it down!

 2. Here's `GetRootsAsync` as an example: